Edwardsville Amazon warehouse collapse: Aftermath

 After DLI4 was struck by the tornado, debris lofted by the tornado formed a tornado debris signature, allowing forecasters to detect the tornado using the WSR-88D weather radar operated by the St. Louis National Weather Office.
 A new tornado warning was issued at 8:33 p.m. for Madison and Bond counties in Illinois.
 Notably, this warning employed particularly dangerous situation terminology, stating that "a confirmed large and extremely dangerous tornado" could be verified from radar data over Edwardsville.
 Debris fallout from DLI4 was found by surveyors throughout the parent supercell's path, "tens of miles" from the facility across the storm's "entire path", which extended through Shelby County, Illinois, 70 mi away.

 KSDK reported one year after the tornado that "[a]s much warning as meteorologists could give was given on that day".
 The St. Louis National Weather Service office expected severe conditions up to three days before they occurred, and fully staffed the office on the evening of December 10 accordingly.
 The killer Defiance and Edwardsville tornadoes were described as going along with that day's meteorological forecasts.

 Reactions

 The day after the collapse, Amazon founder Jeff Bezos attended the Blue Origin NS-19 launch while search-and-rescue operations for DLI4 were ongoing.
-Several hours after posting a celebratory Instagram photo with the NS-19 crew following the launch, Bezos released a statement on Twitter on the Edwardsville warehouse collapse, with several users of the site reacting negatively to Bezos, who owns Blue Origin and had been in Texas at the time, publicly prioritizing the launch over addressing the situation in Edwardsville.
+Several hours after posting a celebratory Instagram photo with the NS-19 crew following the launch, Bezos released a statement on Twitter on the Edwardsville warehouse collapse.
+Several users of the site reacted negatively to Bezos, who owns Blue Origin and had been in Texas at the time, publicly prioritizing the launch over addressing the situation in Edwardsville.
+The editorial board of the Chicago Tribune similarly criticized Amazon, highlighting that the company did not participate in a press conference at the site on the morning of December 11, which was attended by Illinois Governor JB Pritzker.